rashmikanaveen/restaurant-online_order-system/Readme.md

 The Restaurant Online Order System is a web application that allows users to browse the menu, place orders, and manage their accounts.
 Admins can manage food items, view orders, and handle user accounts.

+### Real-Time Food Updates

+The application supports real-time food updates using Socket.IO.
+When a client creates a new order, the order list is updated in real-time for all connected clients, ensuring that the admin and other users see the latest information without needing to refresh the page.

 ## Technologies Used

 ### Frontend